CatalystCode/ReactRxBingMap/README.md

 ```

 ##### BingMap Usage
-If CenterMap is enabled, the map will default your intitial view to your current location.
-MapReferenceId is the dom id reference for which div element the component should be rendered to.
-You can have as many as you need. enableHighDpi increases the resolution quality of the map rendering, but can hinder performance.
+If `CenterMap` is enabled, the map will default your intitial view to your current location. `MapReferenceId` is the dom id reference that React will use for rendering.
+You can have as many as you need. `enableHighDpi` increases the resolution quality of the map rendering, but can hinder performance.
 You'll need a [bing application key](https://msdn.microsoft.com/en-us/library/ff428642.aspx), which is ridicolously easy to obtain and won't take you more than a minute.
 You can set an initial default view by including the `initialMapViews` property and provide a list of [ViewOptions](https://msdn.microsoft.com/en-us/library/gg427628.aspx).
 All other options supported by this control can be found on the [Bing API docs](https://msdn.microsoft.com/en-us/library/gg427603.aspx)

+##### Pushpin Usage
+Adding a pushpin to a map is as easy as adding a `BingPushpin` child element to a `BingMap`.
+The `location` property indicates the geo location of the pin.
+You can cutomize the asset location of the `icon` used for the pin.
+A really useful feature with this library is the Bing Location Service feature by using `locationServiceCB`.
+RxBingMap will retrieve the location details for your pushpin automatically and invoke your callback asynchronously